Preparing for marriage can easily be overlooked by the plans you have for your wedding day.

 ⇒ How to prepare for the marriage challenges that lay ahead; as soon as possible.

-And other great things that have helped many couples to have great marriages.
+And other great things that have helped many couples to have lasting marriages.

 If you have a healthy and happy marriage, your children will benefit immensely from it.
 Your marriage plays a big impact on your parenting.
-Children learn a lot from their parents.
+And children learn a lot from their parents.

 10 Preparation tips for engaged couples and newlyweds.

-If you were to ask us for advice towards preparation for your marriage, below are 10 preparation tips we will tell you:
+When couples who are about to get married, or are newly married ask us for advice towards preparation for your marriage, below are the 10 preparation tips we tell them.

 1) Marriage is hard work, but it is worth it.